kazu-yamamoto/hs-sympo-2012/README.markdown

 Following tests would not be suitable with doctest

   - Unusual usage of pure program

     > @kazu: What would be _unusual usage_ here?
 Can you come up with an
     > example?

+    > @sol: e.g. Data.Map.minimun Data.Map.empty
+    > Should we document an error happens in this case?

   - Properties and examples (unit tests) that are not useful user documentatation